David Highfield KDKA-TV: Bio, Age, Husband, Height, Net Worth

 The couple enjoys hosting dinner parties for friends, playing tennis together, and traveling.
 Their shared interests and strong bond make their relationship even more special.

-David Highfield Height, Weight
+David Highfield Height

 David began his career at KDKA-TV in 1991 as a writer before advancing to newscast producer.